lianml2025/ml4-online-retail/README.md

 **Dataset Summary:**
 TODO (adjust and complete) This transactional dataset contains all purchases made between 01/12/2010 and 09/12/2011 by customers of a UK-based online retailer specializing in unique all-occasion gifts.
 Many customers are wholesalers.
+The raw dataset has about 541909 records.

 ---